STEP 1: Let’s Find A Pet!

 STEP 3: Pawsitive Karma Will Respond To You

 Shortly after you have filled out the appropriate questionnaire, a PKR representative will contact you from email@example.com via email.
 Please read the email carefully and answer any additional questions that may be asked.

 If the questionnaire is approved, we will require a meet and greet with the animal you wish to adopt, additional screening and a background check.
 We pride ourselves on sending home healthy and happy animals.
 All animals must be 100% healthy, to our knowledge, before they can go to their new forever home.

 The adoption donation for kittens is $100 and cats 6 months and older, $50.
 All PKR adoptions include spay/neuter, vaccinations, microchip, dewormer, flea/tick/heartworm preventative, 30 days of free pet insurance, and a guarantee that your new family member has been fed a all natural and high quality food while in our program.
 Feel free to email with any questions you may have!
 Adopt@PawsitiveKarmaRescue.com

 Pawsitive Karma Rescue holds adoption events at various locations around Austin and Central Texas.
 The exact dates & times are subject to the number of available animals entering our system.
-For the next event, please check our events page or our Facebook group.
+In addition, we have some cats available for adoption at the Tomlinson’s Feed locations listed below.
+For other adoption events, please check our events page or our Facebook group.